RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 5. Damage:

-Volatility models that are highly sensitive to outliers can produce distorted outputs, leading to serious consequences in trading, pricing, and risk management.
+- Volatility models that are highly sensitive to outliers can produce distorted outputs, leading to serious consequences in trading, pricing, and risk management.

-1)Derivative Mispricing: Overreacting to an outlier may inflate volatility estimates, resulting in overpriced options and unnecessary hedging costs.
+- Derivative Mispricing: Overreacting to an outlier may inflate volatility estimates, resulting in overpriced options and unnecessary hedging costs.

-2)Overstated Risk Metrics: A single extreme return can cause exaggerated risk forecasts, inefficient capital allocation, and unwarranted de-risking.
+- Overstated Risk Metrics: A single extreme return can cause exaggerated risk forecasts, inefficient capital allocation, and unwarranted de-risking.

-3)Hedging Inefficiencies: Inaccurate forecasts lead to over- or under-hedging, increasing P&L volatility and weakening risk control.
+- Hedging Inefficiencies: Inaccurate forecasts lead to over- or under-hedging, increasing P&L volatility and weakening risk control.

-4)Model Instability: Models trained on outlier-contaminated data may learn incorrect patterns, causing forecast drift and unreliable decisions.
+- Model Instability: Models trained on outlier-contaminated data may learn incorrect patterns, causing forecast drift and unreliable decisions.

-A notable example occurred during the COVID-19 \[Aggarwal, 2017\] crash in March 2020, when volatility models reacted to extreme returns with elevated risk estimates.
+- A notable example occurred during the COVID-19 \[Aggarwal, 2017\] crash in March 2020, when volatility models reacted to extreme returns with elevated risk estimates.
 This led to mis calibrated hedging, high transaction costs, and increased exposure, ultimately reducing trading